1414C/jiffy/README.md

 ![alt text](/md_images/app_layout/AppLayout_appobj1.jpeg "Application appobj folder content")
 <br/>
-The appobj folder contains the genereated application's configuraion reader and the main application object.
+The appobj folder contains the generated application's configuraion loader and the main application object.
 <br/>

 #### appobj.go
-The entry point for go applications is always the main() function, but we seldom write the so-called 'main' part of the application is a monolithic function.
+The entry point for go applications is always the main() function, but we seldom write the so-called 'main' part of the application in this monolithic function.
 To that end, an AppObj struct is declared and the main thread of the application runs against it.
-The content of main.go simply creates an AppObj struct parses some flags and calls the AppObj.Run() method.
+The content of main.go simply creates an AppObj struct, parses some flags and calls the AppObj.Run() method.

-When the generated application is started, the code in appobj.go is responsible for:
+When the generated application is started, AppObj.Run() is responsible for:
 - loading the specified config
 - creating the runtime services
 - performing auto-migration of database artifacts